Looking At Devon Energy's Recent Whale Trades

 What The Experts Say On Devon Energy:

-- Truist Securities has decided to maintain their Buy rating on Devon Energy, which currently sits at a price target of $115.
+- Goldman Sachs has decided to maintain their Neutral rating on Devon Energy, which currently sits at a price target of $61.

 - Raymond James has decided to maintain their Strong Buy rating on Devon Energy, which currently sits at a price target of $80.